PoisonedPoi/SocialVerificationWebsite/ReadMe.md

     - Go to your home directory (cleaner to work in here)

 2. `git clone https://github.com/PoisonedPoi/SocialVerificationWebsite.git` -- clone the project
+    - If git is not installed, install with `sudo apt install git`

 3. Make sure you are using java 8 and javac 8
     - `sudo update-alternatives --config java`